xing/beetle/_posts/2010-07-24-redis-failover.md

 * tolerate single machine failures without problems
 * switch doesn't cause inconsistent data on the redis servers
 * switch is only performed if all worker machines agree
+* opt-in, only use the redis failover solution if you need it

 ### How it works